Stauroglanis

-Stauroglanis gouldingi is a species of catfish (order Siluriformes) of the family Trichomycteridae, and the only species of the genus Stauroglanis.
+Stauroglanis is a monospecific genus of freshwater ray-finned fish belonging to the family Trichomycteridae and the subfamily Sarcoglanidinae, the psammmophilic catfishes, the only species in the genus is Stauroglanis gouldingi.

 Taxonomy

-Stauroglanis gouldingi was described as a new genus and species by Mario C. C. de Pinna in 1989.
+Stauroglanis was described as a new genus, and S. gouldingi as a new species by Mario C. C. de Pinna, in 1989.
 Stauroglanis is the sister group to a monophyletic group formed by Malacoglanis and Sarcoglanis.
 These genera, among others, are part of the subfamily Sarcoglanidinae.

 Distribution

 This species is known from the Daraá River of the Rio Negro basin in Brazil.